 The study also found out that about a quarter of crypto owners are already using cryptocurrencies to buy groceries, online gaming, streaming, restaurants/food delivery, etc.

-This shows that cryptocurrencies are now not just for computer geeks and techies, but is getting widely accepted as a payment method.
+This shows that cryptocurrencies are now not just for computer geeks and techies, but are getting widely accepted as a payment method.

 Top eCommerce brands are trying to accomplish their first move by accepting crypto payments online and even via POS.
 Some of the popular ones are Expedia, Sapna, Overstock, Starbucks, eGifter, and the list goes on.